 Approximately mid-way through the student's rotation, you will be asked to collaboratively complete a "Mid-Rotation Evaluation."
 This important evaluation allows both you and the student to determine the focus for the remainder of the rotation.
 Questions asked during this evaluation will be similar to those asked at the end of the rotation.
-The evaluation will be completed on paper.
+The evaluation will be completed using a paper form.

 A copy of this evaluation can be found in Appendix A.